 What Is A Leadership Story Lab Workshop Like?

-- Strategic Storytelling
+Strategic Storytelling for Leadership Success

 Plus, every workshop participant will receive structured follow up exercises to turn new skills into habits: